 We plan to visit the Colorado Roots Music Camp every two years.
 This is not a compulsory component of the foundation degree but is an outstanding opportunity to further develop your roots music knowledge and experience.
 The fee per student for the current visit was £850 but this could be subject to change each time we plan the visit.
 The next visit is planned for June 2019.

-Many students find investing in a laptop with music software and a music interface beneficial.
+We would advise you invest in a laptop with music software and a music interface as past graduates have expressed that they have found this to be beneficial.
 Again, this is not compulsory as we are fully equipped in the department for you to complete assignment work.

-You will be invited to an audition meeting with a member of the music team.
+You will be invited to attend an audition meeting with a member of the music team at the College.

 European Credit Transfer and Accumulation System Credits: